← All Chapters|Part 6Synthesis and Implications

 What Do We Know?

 Throughout this book, we have presented two categories of material: claims and evidence.
 The claims originate with Donald Marshall.
-The evidence is drawn from the public record—declassified documents, geological surveys, published scientific research, cultural artifacts, and historical records.
+The evidence is drawn from the public record — declassified documents, geological surveys, published scientific research, cultural artifacts, and historical records.
+And in the course of this investigation, a third category has emerged: the electromagnetic ecology model, which provides a scientific framework capable of unifying both the claims and the evidence into a coherent, testable hypothesis.

-The relationship between these two categories is the fundamental epistemological question of this book, and we owe the reader an honest accounting of what has been established and what has not.
+The relationship between these three categories is the fundamental epistemological question of this book, and we owe the reader an honest accounting of what has been established, what has been hypothesized, and what remains unverified.

 Category One: Verified Facts